gost-dom/browser/docs/Getting-started.md

 handlers that doesn't get cleared.
 Likewise, if `setInterval` is always called with zero delay, it will too ([which is a missing behaviour](https://github.com/gost-dom/browser/issues/45)

-### Redirects are not followed

-TLDR; Gost basically cannot handle plain HTML forms because redirects are not followed, but HTMX powered forms work.

-If you call `HTMLAnchorElement.Click()`, `HTMLFormElement.Submit()`/`.RequestSubmit()`, or `.Click()` on a submit button in a form (`<button>` or `<input type="button">`), Gost-DOM will request the new resource, and render the returned HTML.

-HTMX powered forms **do work**, because HTMX handles form using XHR, and it handles the response.

-Let us know, if this is a problem for you.
-It is one of the next planned features, but user feedback has great effect on priority.

 ## The DOM API